cortexrd/Knack-Toolkit-Library/README.md

 long as it's at the end of your text.
 Currently, only tables are supported.
 Here's the list:

--   **NO_FILTER=field_x, field_y, field_z** This will prevent from
+-   **NO_FILTER=field_x, field_y, field_z** This will prevent filtering
-    filtering on these fields, even if they are visible in the table.
+    on these fields, even if they are visible in the table.
 Each must have a comma separator, spaces are allowed.

 ### Adding flags to the tables header text to trigger special behavior